-Contributed by: Evelyn Maher, Jonathan Fonteyne and Djelloul Mansour, BSP
+Contributed by: Evelyn Maher, Gaston Aguirre Draghi and Djelloul Mansour, BSP

-- cannot invest more than 10% of its assets in securities which are not listed on a stock exchange and are not traded on another regulated market which operates regularly and is recognised and open to the public; - cannot acquire more than 10% of the same type of securities issued by the same issuing body; and - cannot invest more than 20% of its net assets in securities issued by the same issuing body.
+- acquire more than 10% of the same type of securities issued by the same issuing body; and - invest more than 20% of its net assets in securities issued by the same issuing body.

-These general investment restrictions do not apply to Part II UCIs which are fund of fund structures, if the investment funds, in which the Part II UCI shall invest, are open-ended and themselves subject to similar general investment restrictions.
-In addition, these general investment restrictions do not apply to Part II UCIs which are either mainly investing in venture capital, real estate or pursuing alternative investment strategies.
+These general investment restrictions do not apply to Part II UCIs that adopt a fund of fund structure if the investment funds in which the Part II UCI shall invest are open-ended and are themselves subject to similar general investment restrictions.
+In addition, these general investment restrictions do not apply to Part II UCIs that are mainly investing in venture capital or real estate, or pursuing alternative investment strategies.

-Part II UCIs may in principle borrow the equivalent of up to 25% of their net assets without restriction as to the intended use thereof.
+Part II UCIs may, in principle, borrow the equivalent of up to 25% of their net assets without restriction as to the intended use thereof.

-Part II UCIs which are mainly investing in real estate may borrow the equivalent of up to an average of 50% of the valuation of all their properties.
+Part II UCIs that are mainly investing in real estate may borrow the equivalent of up to an average of 50% of the valuation of all their properties.

-Borrowings of Part II UCIs which are mainly pursuing alternative investment strategies (hedge funds) may be up to 400%.
+Part II UCIs that are mainly pursuing alternative investment strategies (hedge funds) may borrow up to 400%.